ALL

 • high-intensity interval training

 You may need to make changes (called modifications) to some of these exercises, so they are easier to do.
-You will have a better chance of staying physically active when you find an exercise program that:
+You have the best chance of staying active when you find an exercise program you enjoy that:

-• is easy for you to get to and work into your schedule
+• is easy for you to get to (accessible)

 • allows you to modify the exercise, as you need